yurisantamarina/Distributed-Graph/README.md

+# A distributed system to manage a graph of cities

 ▪ Implemented a fail tolerant and replicated system with Apache Thrift and Copycat that supports queries (e.g., shortest path between two cities, how many neighbors a city has, etc.) and updates (e.g., add new cities and roads, edit cities and roads) in the graph.